Rosuav/csgo-measurements/Blacksite.md

 Distances on Blacksite
 ======================

-The battle royale mode "Danger Zone" introduced in 2018, features wider open spaces than classic modes do.
+The battle royale mode "Danger Zone", introduced in 2018, features wider open spaces than classic modes do.
 Engagements tend to take place at greater ranges, the detonation of C4 doesn't end the game (although it can still be heard over the whole map - Valve pls fix), and it's possible to have theoretical line of